ws-rush/vite-workshop/src/content/proxying.md

 - `target` specifies the server to which the request should be proxied.
 - `changeOrigin` changes the origin of the host header to the target URL.
-- `rewrite` allows you to modify the path of the request URL.
+- `rewrite` allows you to modify the path of the request URL. in this example before redirect requests start with /api to target remove /api and redirect with remaining.

 ### WebSockets